British-Nigerian Portrait Series By Tobi Sobowale

 Paul Daramola

-COUNTRY OF BIRTH: LAGOS, NIGERIA, TRIBE: YORUBA
+COUNTRY OF BIRTH: LAGOS, NIGERIA

 “Being versatile, code switching when required but having deep embedded roots in my culture down to the food, music and clothing.”